isaac-sim/IsaacAutomator/README.md

 ##### Using Temporary Credentials

-If you are using temporary credentials that may expire and prevent you from deleting the deployment or stopping/starting the instance (e.g. from `aws sts assume-role`), you can manually edit the `/app/state/<deployment-name>/.tfvars` file in the Automator container like so:
+If you are using temporary credentials that may expire and prevent you from deleting the deployment or stopping/starting the instance (e.g., from `aws sts assume-role`), you can manually edit the `/app/state/<deployment-name>/.tfvars` file in the Automator container, like so:

 ```sh
 # inside container:
 nano /app/state/<deployment_name>/.tfvars
 ```

-Then set the `aws_access_key_id`, `aws_secret_key` and `aws_session_token` variables to the new ones.
+Then set the `aws_access_key_id`, `aws_secret_key`, and `aws_session_token` variables to the new values.

 #### GCP